trademebooks/trademebooks-web/README.md

 trademebooks.com is the place to go to for University students to buy, sell, and exchange books.

 The key features are:
-1. Simple single on options like FaceBook, Google, and Twitter.
+1. Simple single on options like FaceBook, Google, Linkedin, Twitter, and many more.
-2. A Social and Profile based approach.
+2. Users have their own profile and their bookstore they want to advertise in order to seel their books.
-3. A mobile image recognition that adds a book with the snap of a picture.
+3. A mobile image recognition feature that can add books with the snap of a picture.

 ## Tech Stack
 - Frontend: JavaScript and ReactJS